 North from Business 220: Starting at On-Ramp (Feb.
 2014)

-Here are photos taken starting in March 2013 showing the appearance of new I-73 related signage.
+Here are photos taken starting in March 2013 showing the first appearance of new I-73 related signage, compare with that above.

 An Exit 95 tab now sits atop a new sign approaching the Greensboro Loop interchange on now I-73 North (this is the third version of this sign going to the opening of the Loop, for earlier versions see the photos below), the change was made the last week of March.
 Photo courtesy of AARoads Forum contributor Strider (4/1/13).